elugens/hello-javascript/docs/bonus-javascript-design-patterns/behavioral-design-patterns/visitor-pattern.md

 **ObjectStructure** -- example code: _employees array_

-- maintains a collection of elements that can be iterated over
+- maintains a collection of elements that can get iterated over

 **Elements** -- example code: _Employee objects_

 - defines an accept method that accepts visitor objects
-- in the accept method, the Visitor's visit method is invoked with 'this' as a parameter
+- in the accept method, the Visitor's visit method gets invoked with 'this' as a parameter

 **Visitor** -- example code: _ExtraSalary, ExtraVacation_

-- implements a visitor method.
-The argument is the element being visited.
-This is where the Element's changes are made
+- implements a visit method.
+The element getting visited is the argument when the element's changes get made.

 <br/>